spot_img

 Cluster Initiative

 This concept of cluster development has some new insights to offer into the potential role of MSMEs.
-It is estimated that there exists a 400 MSME clusters in India.
+It is estimated that there exist 400 MSME clusters in India.

 MSMEs-Success Story